EliServices/GA/README.md

 This project is not finished yet, i can't guarantee that the program work on your PC.

 It was build on latest Ubuntu Server LTS build with python 3.8.

+You are free to use the code for non-commercial purposes, if you mention me (EliServices) somewhere next to it.